0xCAFEDECAF/VanBus/README.md

 ![schema](extras/Schematics/Schematic%20using%20voltage%20divider_bb.png)

 > 👉 Note: I used this schematic during many long debugging hours, but I cannot guarantee that it won't ultimately
-     cause your car to explode! (or anything less catastrofic)
+     cause your car to explode! (or anything less catastrophic)

 ## 🚀 Usage<a name = "usage"></a>